Capital punishment in Turkey: Methods and practices

-Compared to other countries that use(d) hanging (such as United Kingdom or Japan) with a complex gallows designed to drop the condemned and break the neck, Turkey's gallows were very simple and inexpensive (similar to Iran).
-People convicted for military crimes were executed by firing squad.
+Rather than utilizing gallows that permitted a long drop to break the condemned inmate's neck and render the condemned inmate instantly unconscious, Turkey's gallows were very simple and inexpensive, only permitting a short drop.
+People convicted of military crimes were executed by firing squad.

+According to press coverage of the 1980 hangings of Adali and Pahlivanoglu, the two condemned men were offered the counsel of a Muslim priest and were allowed to kiss a copy of the Quran based on Turkish custom.

 Alternatives

 The death sentence was replaced by aggravated life imprisonment (ağırlaştırılmış müebbet hapis cezası).
 According to Article 9 of Law 5275 on the Execution of Sentences these prisoners are held in individual cells in high security prisons and are allowed to exercise in a neighbouring yard one hour per day.